vimich/vimich.github.io/README.md

 In the example above, the deploy step will create a new branch named `gh-pages` that will contain our built code used in deploying our website.

 > **Task:** In the file `.github/workflows/build-pipeline.yml`, fill in the necessary information in order to deploy your code every time you push to the `develop` branch.
 Push your changes to `develop` to see that the workflow runs green in your `Actions` page.
-Once green, your website will be available at your_github_username.github.io.
+Once green, your website will be available at: *your_github_username.github.io*.
 ## Step 3: Oh no!
 Something is wrong with our code 🐛

 We now want to add the step of automatically testing our code before we build it.
 When setting up multiple jobs in a workflow, the jobs run independently of each other, in parallel.
 Usually, that's ideal.
 Your jobs will run as soon as machines are available to execute them.